TrueBlocks/trueblocks-core/src/README.md

 - [**The tools folder**](./tools/README.md): This folder contains open source code for a collection of simple command line tools.
 These tools, while useful, serve primarily as sample code for the libraries to help you understand how to use QuickBlocks.

-- [**The samples folder**](./samples/README.md): This folder contains other open source sample source code for the system.
-You can get a lot of ideas here, but many of these samples are partial or incomplete.
-Please add to the list and/or feel free to expand any of these samples.

 - [**The other folder**](./other/README.md): This folder contains various other documents such as installation instructions, FAQs, and other tools you may find useful.

 - [**The monitors folder**](./monitors/README.md): This folder holds proprietary code for monitoring, recording, replaying, debugging and accounting for smart contracts and builds per-account lists of transactions.